 As customer experience (CX) climbs the priorities list at nearly every company, leaders are seeking tangible ways to tie key performance indicators (KPIs) to CX.
 What is the first metric that brands turn to for evaluating their customer experience improvements?
 For many, it’s their net promoter score (NPS).
 NPS quantifies the likelihood that a consumer would recommend Company X to a friend or colleague.
 The problem with leaning on that metric alone, is that it doesn’t consider the entire customer experience and often omits a crucial follow-up question: “Why?”

-I recently participated in a panel discussion for Denver Startup Week on this topic (The One Number You Need to Grow).
-I offered a counterargument: instead of using one singular number to understand a brand’s loyalty and retention, it’s crucial to capture feedback in a variety of ways and throughout the entire lifecycle, from intent to buy to retention of returning buyers.
+Instead of using one number to understand a brand’s loyalty and retention, it’s crucial to capture feedback in a variety of ways and throughout the entire lifecycle, from intent to buy to retention of returning buyers.

 The Challenge with Focusing Only on NPS